vsg-dev/vsgTutorial/1_SettingTheScene/HelloWorld.md

 git clone https://github.com/vsg-dev/vsgTutorial.git
 ~~~

-To build the hello world exercise we change in the exercise directory, we use the follow cmake script to build a stand alone application:
+To build the hello world exercise change into the exercise directory, and use the following cmake script to build a stand alone application:

 ~~~ cmake
 {% include_relative 01_hello_world/CMakeLists.txt %}
 ~~~

-To build the application we change into source diretory, run cmake then make:
+To build the application change into source diretory, run cmake then make:

 ~~~ sh
 cd vsgTutorial/1_SettingTheScene/01_hello_world